-Kärcher Fleece Filter Bags 4Pc (Kfi 357)
+Kärcher Fleece Filter Bags 4PC (KFI 357)

-The extremely tear-resistant fleece filter bags have been specially developed for the Kärcher wet and dry vacuum cleaners WD 2 Plus, WD 3, WD 3 Battery and KWD 1–KWD 3 as well as the spray extraction cleaners SE 4001/SE 4002.
+The extremely tear-resistant fleece filter bags have been specially developed for the Kärcher wet and dry vacuum cleaners WD 3 P and SE 4001.

-The fleece filter bags have been additionally adapted for the Kärcher wet and dry vacuum cleaners WD 2 Plus, WD 3, WD 3 Battery and KWD 1 to KWD 3 as well as the Kärcher spray extraction cleaners SE 4001 and SE 4002.
+The fleece filter bags have been additionally adapted for the Kärcher wet and dry vacuum cleaners WD 3 P and Kärcher spray extraction cleaner SE 4001.
 They stand out on account of their extremely tear-resistant material, their optimum suction power and their high level of dust retention.
 They are ideally suited to demanding applications, e.g. for the suction of coarse and moist dirt.
 A total of four bags are included in the scope of supply.

 Specifications